fhamonic/complott/README.md

 # ![ComPlotT](misc/complott_title.png)

-ComPlotT (Community-driven Plotting Tool) allows generating plots using a recipe system for automatically download data from official sources and handling dependencies between recipes for sharing the processed data.
-Recipes are run in constrained Docker containers for safety and reproducibility.
+ComPlotT (Community-driven Plotting Tool) generates plots using a recipe system to automatically download data from official sources and manage dependencies between recipes to share processed data.
+Recipes are run in constrained Docker containers for security and reproducibility.

 Work in progress, Come Plot soon !